Hack U. Stephenson: Medicine

 Stephenson practiced medicine in Toano, Virginia from 1895 to 1922.
 He then moved to Richmond, Virginia where he was the medical advisor for the Industrial Commission of Virginia.
 He also worked for the Chesapeake and Ohio Railway as a surgeon for 25 years.

 Stephenson was chairman of the board of Eastern State Hospital from 1908 to 1922.
 During World War II, he was a member of the local board of examiners; he was also the food administrator for James City County.
 Governor Claude A. Swanson appointed Stephenson to the State Board of Medical Examiners for the third district on March 21, 1906.
 He was a member of the State Board of Medical of Examiners for Richmond from 1918 until he died in 1949.

 Stephenson was a member of the American Medical Association, the Medical Society of Virginia, and the Richmond Academy of Medicine.
 He was the president of the Medical College of Virginia alumni association.

 Politics

 Stephenson was the chairman of the James City County Democratic Party from 1900 to 1907.
 He was chairman of the James City County Board of Supervisors from 1904 to 1908.
 He was elected to the Virginia House of Delegates in 1909, as a Democrat representing Charles City County, James City County, New Kent County, Warwick County, Williamsburg, and York, County from 1910 to 1914.

+Nat Turner's remains

+In October 1897, Virginia newspapers reported that Stephenson possessed the skeleton of Nat Turner, which was being used as a medical specimen in his office in Toano, Virginia.
+The report stated that the skeleton had been obtained from Dr. S. B. Kellar, who claimed to have acquired Turner's body after his execution and prepared the bones as a specimen.
+Turner's body had previously been subjected to post-mortem dissection and exploitation: contemporary and later accounts state that his skin was used to make souvenir purses, his flesh was rendered into grease, and his bones were retained as specimens and trophies.